methnen/m-chart/README.md

 # M Chart #
 **Contributors:** methnen
-**Tags:** chartjs, graphs, charts, data, wordpress
+**Tags:** chartjs, highcharts, graphs, charts, data, wordpress
 **Requires at least:** 4.2
 **Tested up to:** 4.9.6
-**Stable tag:** 1.7
+**Stable tag:** 1.7.1
 **License:** MIT

 Manage data sets and display them as charts in WordPress.

 ## Description ##

-Allows you to manage data sets via a spreadsheet interface and present that data in chart form via the Highcharts chart library.
+Allows you to manage data sets via a spreadsheet interface and present that data in chart form via the Chart.js or Highcharts chart libraries.
 The charts can then be embedded into a regular post via a handy shortcode.

 **Note:** Starting with version 1.7 Highcharts is no longer included with this plugin by default.
 If you'd still like to use the features that require Higcharts please install the [M Chart Highcharts Library](https://github.com/methnen/m-chart-highcharts-library/) plugin before installing this update.